Itsmmdoha/ipasnmatcher/README.md

 # ipasnmatcher

-A Python package for that allows you to verify if an IP address belongs to a specific ASN's network ranges.
+A Python package that allows you to verify if an IP address belongs to a specific ASN's network ranges.

 ## Features